NR 218

 • Zero-dimensional objects containing a single coordinate pair.

-• Ex: Lat/Lon coordinates denoting a city, building, address, etc
+• Ex: Lat, Lon (sometimes elevation) coordinates denoting a city, building, address, etc

 Lines